p-org/P/Docs/docs/getstarted/build.md

-If you plan to contribute a Pull Request to P then you need to be able to build the source code and run the tests.
-Please make sure that you have followed the steps in the [installation guide] to install P dependencies.
+If you plan to contribute a Pull Request to P then you need to build the source code and run the tests.
+Please make sure that you have followed the steps in the [installation guide](install.md) to install P dependencies.

 ### Building the P project